e-tidemo/new-years-quiz/README.md

     ![Feedback form](documentation/support-images/quiz-feedback-feature.png)
     ![Thank you page](documentation/support-images/quiz-thank-you-page.png)

+  - ### 404 Page Not Found
+    I have added a 404 Page Not Found for defensive design.

   - ## Future Features
     The possibilities for improvements when it comes to an online quiz are endless but here are some realistic ideas that could improve this quiz further: